ISUgenomics/bioinformatics-workbook/dataAnalysis/blast/running-blast-jobs-in-parallel.md

 # Running NCBI-BLAST jobs in parallel
 If there is a large file of sequences, then the traditional way for doing a BLAST search is to start with the first sequence and run them sequentially for all the sequences.
-This is very time consuming and waste of the processing power HPC's can offer.
+This is very time consuming and waste of the processing power HPCs offer.
 There are several ways to speed up this process.
 Most of them split the input sequence file into multiple pieces (usually equal to the number of processors) and run the BLAST search simultaneously on each of the split file.
 So larger the number of processors, more faster the whole process.
 ## 1. Using GNU Parallel to split the large job to smaller chunks
 One easy way is to use the ''parallel'' command from the [GNU Parallel](http://www.gnu.org/software/parallel).
 To do this: